DavidValeri/intro-to-camel-by-example/README.md

 ### Running the "scalable" solution

 The scalable solution is a more robust solution to the use case that does provides the ability to scale the application beyond a single node.
-This solution is representative of a second relelease of an application and demonstrates how Camel allows to modify and scale a route with relative ease.
+This solution is representative of a second relelease of an application and demonstrates how Camel allows you to modify and scale a route with relative ease.

 Before running the scalable solution, start an ActiveMQ broker instance on your machine using the default configuration settings (port 61616).